BlockScience/aztec-gddt/README.md

-At the moment the majority of text is commented out below.
-As text becomes finalized or needs to be previewed, it can be commented out.

-[
+TODO delete background rules before publication

 **Proposed Collaboration Structure and Rules**
-TODO Discuss
+TODO Discuss ✔️
-TODO Consensus
+TODO Consensus ✔️

 1. For purposes of this sprint, please use a new branch for every new edit session.
 Naming Convention: `edit/name/date/brief-description`, e.g. this one will be `edit-main/ock/dec-13/create-README`
 2. Small pull requests are preferable, so that editing decisions are independent.